threefoldfoundation/info_sdk/src/10. Marketplace/gitea.md

 ### Container node id
 ![](./img/gitea_9.png)
-Here we can provide a node id corresponding to a current node on the grid to deploy the container on.
+Here we could provide a node id corresponding to a current node on the grid to deploy the container on.
 If there is no specific node to be used then it is left empty.

 ### Selecting farm
 ![](./img/gitea_10.png)
-If the nodeid is left empty, we can choose the farms on which the container can be deployed on.
-The farms are basically a group of nodes where multiple solutions can be deployed on.
-We can either choose the farm name from the drop down list or leave it empty to randomly choose any farm.
+If the nodeid is left empty, we could choose the farms on which the container could be deployed on.
+The farms are basically a group of nodes where multiple solutions could be deployed on.
+We could either choose the farm name from the drop down list or leave it empty to randomly choose any farm.

 ### Selecting solution IP
 ![](./img/gitea_11.png)